 If the term of your SBA 7(a) loan is less than 15 years, there is no prepayment penalty.
 For example, working capital and debt refinance SBA loans through banks in the SmartBiz® network have a ten year term, which means there are no prepayment penalties.
 You can pay off your loan any time without an additional cost.

 A merchant cash advance (MCA) is not a loan in the traditional sense.
 If you take out an MCA, a financing company advances cash to you in a lump sum.
 They then take a percentage of your daily credit card and debit card sales, on top of charging a fee.
 MCAs are attractive to small business owners in need of fast funding.
 They’re easy to qualify for and funds can be available in just a few days.
 Because of the fixed fees, you can’t save on interest by paying off your MCA early even though there’s not specific repayment penalty language in your loan agreement.

 3. Personal loans

 Terms and rates vary widely, but lenders can assess prepayment penalties in most cases.
 Review the terms of your agreement before making any extra payments to avoid paying more in the long run.

-Some conventional home loans charge prepayment penalties if you pay them off within the first few years.
-There are states that put caps on how much lenders can charge for prepayment penalties and the federal government bans lenders from them on FHA mortgages.
+Some conventional home mortgage loans charge prepayment penalties if you pay them off within the first few years.
+There are states that put caps on the amount that mortgage lenders can charge for prepayment penalties, and the federal government bans lenders from charging prepayment fees on FHA mortgages.